pmean/build-website/text/06/ContradictoryResearch.md

 > *The public is bombarded with messages about diet and cancer
 > prevention.
 Unfortunately, the advice is pretty inconsistent.
 One day
-> a diet prevents cancer, the next day it doesn\'t.
-In the early \'90s,
+> a diet prevents cancer, the next day it doesn't.
+In the early '90s,
 > beta carotene (a vitamin A precursor present in fruits and vegetables)
 > was said to prevent lung cancer.
 But several years later, headlines
-> read, \"Beta carotene pills yield no benefit\" (The Post, 1996).
+> read, "Beta carotene pills yield no benefit" (The Post, 1996).
 And
 > while people have been told for years to eat a high-fiber diet to
-> reduce the risk of colon cancer, recently we were told \"High-fiber
+> reduce the risk of colon cancer, recently we were told "High-fiber
-> diets are not anti-cancer miracle\" (Montreal Gazette, 2005).*
+> diets are not anti-cancer miracle" (Montreal Gazette, 2005).*

 The most recent contradictory research studied the whether a low fat diet could be linked with a decrease in the risk of breast cancer.
 One study examined 48,835 post menopausal women without prior breast cancer.

--   **Low-fat dietary pattern and risk of invasive breast cancer: the Women\'s Health Initiative Randomized Controlled Dietary Modification Trial.** Prentice RL et al. Jama 2006: 295(6); 629-42.
+-   **Low-fat dietary pattern and risk of invasive breast cancer: the Women's Health Initiative Randomized Controlled Dietary Modification Trial.** Prentice RL et al. Jama 2006: 295(6); 629-42.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=16467232&dopt=Abstract)
     [\[Abstract\]](http://jama.ama-assn.org/cgi/content/abstract/295/6/629)